larissadalimar/larissadalimar/README.md

 💻 *Computer Science Student at UFRJ*
 👩🏿‍💻 *Software Engineer Jr at Kranio*

 A Software Enginner with more interess and focus in Backend and DevOps.
-Cuurently I'm studying Java with Spring Boot, Docker and AWS, but I have experiences with NodeJS, ReactJS, .Net, Laravel, Flask and Django.
+Curently I'm studying Java with Spring Boot, Docker and AWS.
+I also have experiences with NodeJS, ReactJS, .Net, Laravel, Flask and Django.
+In my free time, I love to be with my family, friends and cat, and discover new places, foods and cultures.

 I practice new learnings here.
 Feel free to leave any questions, tips or any feedback calling me on linkedin or gmail!